Introduction: The Hidden Cost of Staying Put

 - Subject matter experts

 Don't underestimate the effort from people who know the legacy system.
+AI tools reduce manual conversion work but increase the need for skilled reviewers who understand both the source and target platforms.

 Part 5: Execution Best Practices